Perihan Topaloğlu

 Perihan Topaloğlu Acar (born Topaloğlu on August 31, 1987) is a Turkish women's handballer, who plays in the Turkish Women's Handball Super League for Ardeşen GSK, and the Turkey national team.
 She is the captain of both teams.
 The -tall sportswoman plays in the left back position.

 Private life

 Perihan Topaloğlu was born to Gürsel Topaloğlu in Bartın, Turkey on August 31, 1987.
-Her father died at a traffic accident in January 2014.
+Her father died in a traffic accident in January 2014.

 She studied at Kastamonu University, and played for the university team during this time.

-In September 2015, she married Doğan Acar, a footballer of the Ardeşenspor.
+In September 2015, she married Doğan Acar, a footballer for Ardeşenspor.